-STEP 1: Find Relevant Keywords With a Seed Keyword
+Step 1: Find Relevant Keywords With a Seed Keyword

-First step is to identify what is your seed keyword.
+The first step is to identify what is your seed keyword.

 A seed keyword is the foundation keyword which defines your niche and is the main anchor of your niche.
 Other keywords usually revolve around the seed keyword.
 Let me share an example with you.

 In the above example, “Weight loss” is the seed keyword.
 Other keywords revolve around the seed keyword and you have to use the seed keyword to generate more relevant keywords which are meaningful and relates to your business.